1,000+ Opportunities

 PT RFI Webinar | Watch Recording January 27 – March 25, 2026 Draft Grant Guidelines Tribal Workshop Series | Register Here Final Grant Guidelines Presented to SGC for Adoption Notice of Funding Availability & Application Release Application Workshop Series Recommended Awards Presented to SGC for Approval SGC’s Community Assistance for Climate Equity Program (CACE) provides technical assistance and capacity building services to help under-resourced communities access critical funding resources, implement high-impact projects, and enact community-led initiatives.

-Based on current listing details, eligibility includes: California Native American Tribes.
+According to the current listing, eligibility includes: California Native American Tribes.
 The program funds staff salaries and activities that advance Tribes climate- and housing-related work including planning, securing funding, and implementing housing projects.
-Applicants should confirm final requirements in the official notice before submission.
+Confirm the full requirements in the official notice before applying.